dedeen/vsphere_python/README.md

 # vcsa_rest
-Some utilities to interact with ESXi via VCSA REST API.
+Some utilities to interact with vsphere via VCSA REST API.